Gaudreau scores winner in shootout, Flames beat Stars 3-2

 The Flames improved to 2-1-1; Dallas is 1-3-1, with each game decided by a one-goal margin.

-The Stars had the only power play in the scoreless first period but didn’t put a shot on goal with the advantage.

-Dallas outshot the Flames 16-9 in the second period, including seven shots on goal during three more power plays.

-The Stars won the third-period faceoff.
+Dallas won the third-period faceoff.
 Benn skated down the slot and took a pass in front to beat Rittich for his first goal of the season.
 Dallas had started the season 0 for 13 on the power play.

 Calgary scored 1:29 later on its first power play on Lindholm’s shot from just inside the blue line.
 Hanifin tied the game at 2 at 5:32, trailing a 2-on-1 rush and taking a pass back in the slot from Mikael Backlund.

 NOTES: Flames D Michael Stone played for the first time this season after being a healthy scratch for the first three games.
-Stone replaced D Oliver Kylington in the lineup. .
-Dallas D Taylor Fedun was scratched, allowing Hanley to make his season debut.
+Stone replaced D Oliver Kylington in the lineup. … Dallas D Taylor Fedun was scratched, allowing Hanley to make his season debut. … The Stars had started the season 0 for 13 on the power play.

 UP NEXT